NVIDIA/cloud-native-stack/install-guides/Ubuntu_Server_v3.1.md

 ************************************
 ```

-In a separate terminal, print the network address of the secondary interface on `rdma-test-pod-1` Pod.
+In a separate terminal, print the network address of the secondary interface on the `rdma-test-pod-1` pod.

 ```
 $ kubectl exec rdma-test-pod-1 -- ip addr show dev net1